-The constraints~\eqref{eq:freecp-length-lmax} ensure that the length of all used optimal transitions in the solution is exactly equal to the value of $l_{max}$; the optional variables that are not present in the solution do not count towards this sum.
-By the definition of $l_{max}$, these constraints, together with the constraints~\eqref{eq:freecp-nooverlap}, also ensure that for the resource $R_0$, the whole scheduling horizon is filled either by the processing of tasks or by optimal transitions in the spaces around.
-The constraints~\eqref{eq:freecp-resource-capacity} guarantee that resource capacities are not exceeded at any time interval.
-Finally, with $A$ being the set of arcs of the precedence graph, the constraints~\eqref{eq:freecp-precedence-relations} rule out any solutions in which the precedence relations are violated.
+Constraint~\eqref{eq:freecp-length-lmax} ensures that the length of all optimal transitions used in the solution is exactly equal to the value of $l_{\max}$; optional variables that are not present in the solution do not count towards this sum.
+By the definition of $l_{\max}$, these constraints, together with constraints~\eqref{eq:freecp-nooverlap}, also ensure that for the resource $R_0$, the whole scheduling horizon is filled by the processing of tasks or by optimal transitions in the SPACES around.
+Constraints~\eqref{eq:freecp-resource-capacity} guarantee that resource capacities are not exceeded in any time interval.
+Finally, with $A$ being the set of arcs of the precedence graph, Constraints~\eqref{eq:freecp-precedence-relations} rule out any solutions in which the precedence relations are violated.

-\section{Logic-Based Benders decomposition}
+\section{Logic-Based Benders Decomposition}